George Krull

 Retired Partner, Grant Thornton LLP

-In his retirement after 2000, George remains active with the academic and professional accounting communities.
-In October 2016, he completed seven years’ service as a Trustee, President and immediate Past-President of the AICPA’s Foundation and in February, 2017 completed five years’ service as a member of the AICPA’s National Commission on Diversity and Inclusion.
+George remains active with the academic and professional accounting communities.
+In October 2016, he completed seven years’ service as a Trustee, President and immediate Past-President of the AICPA’s Foundation.
+In February 2017, he completed five years’ service as a member of the AICPA’s National Commission on Diversity and Inclusion.

-George was one of four founding members of the Sponsoring Group of the Pathways Commission-the National Commission on Accounting Education to chart a national strategy for the next generation of accountants.
+He was one of four founding members of the Sponsoring Group of the Pathways Commission – the National Commission on Accounting Education to chart a national strategy for the next generation of accountants.